Individualization in Language Education Conference 2025

 - Classroom discussion as an approach to individualization

-by Prof. Dr. Catherine E. Snow (Harvard)
+by Catherine E. Snow (Harvard)

-by Prof. Dr. Jasmin Decristan (Bergische Universität Wuppertal)
+by Jasmin Decristan (Bergische Universität Wuppertal)

 Prof. Dr. Jasmin Decristan is head of the department „Schulische Interventionsforschung bei besonderen pädagogischen Bedürfnissen“ [Research on school interventions in case of particular requirements] and conducts research into cooperative learning, dealing with heterogeneity, teaching practice, and its quality.
+In her presentation, Prof. Dr. Jasmin Decristan discussed the significant cultural and linguistic diversity in modern German classrooms and the importance of translanguaging as a key approach for supporting students’ multilingual resources.
+She shared findings from her intervention study aimed at enhancing reading strategies among multilingual students, addressing the necessary collaborative space for students to support each other while effectively managing classroom dynamics.

 Discussion forums